Important Hindu Texts and Their Spiritual Significance

 - Yoga Texts

-- Devotional Texts
+- Devotional Literature (Bhakti)

-- Policy / Ethical Texts
+- Policy and Ethical Texts

-- Tantra, Agama and Ritual Codes
+- Tantra, Agamas and Ritual Codes

 1. Philosophical Texts (Darshana Shastra)

-Vedanta – Major Branches
+Vedanta Branches

 - Advaita – Adi Shankaracharya